Yousuf Karsh: Career

 During World War II, Karsh photographed political and military leaders and began capturing photos of writers, actors, artists, musicians, scientists, and celebrities in the post-war period.
+Between 1938 and 1944, Karsh's work was featured in photographic salons at the National Gallery of Canada, followed by major solo exhibitions including Karsh Photographs (1959) and Karsh: The Art of the Portrait (1989), hold held at the National Gallery in Ottawa.
 His 1957 portrait of the American novelist Ernest Hemingway, taken at Hemingway's Cuban home Finca Vigía, is another well-known photo by Karsh.
 According to Amanda Hopkinson it made Hemingway look like the hero of his 1952 novel The Old Man and the Sea.
 His other notable portraits include George Bernard Shaw at an old age (1943), Dwight D. Eisenhower as a five-star general and Supreme Commander of the Allied Expeditionary Force (1946), American artist Georgia O'Keeffe in her New Mexico studio (1956), and Soviet leader Nikita Khrushchev swathed in fur (1963).
 In 1984, Karsh photographed the Canadian rock band Rush for their album Grace Under Pressure.

 Besides portraits of the famous, Karsh photographed assembly line workers in Windsor, Ontario, commissioned by the Ford Motor Company of Canada.
 He also shot photos for Canadair that were used in an advertising campaign.
 His landscape photographs of Rome and the Holy Land were included in books in collaboration with Bishop Fulton J. Sheen, an annual poster for the Muscular Dystrophy Association, and other works.

 Karsh closed his studio at Château Laurier in June 1992.
 His penultimate sittings in May 1993 were with President Bill Clinton and First Lady Hillary.

 He was a visiting professor at Ohio University and at Emerson College in Boston.

 Of the 100 most famous people of the 20th century according to International Who's Who (2000), Karsh photographed 51.
 Among them were Audrey Hepburn, Elizabeth Taylor, Ernest Hemingway, Pablo Picasso, Walt Disney, Princess Elizabeth (future Queen Elizabeth II), Leonid Brezhnev, Nikita Khrushchev, Martin Luther King, Fidel Castro, Yuri Gagarin and others.